corneredrat/kubectl-which-node/README.md

 ```
 ### Examples:

-To display which nodes a daemonset is deployed in:
+To display which nodes a `daemonset` is deployed in:

 ![daemonset-example](assets/images/example-daemonset.PNG)

-To display which nodes a deployment is deployed in:
+To display which nodes a `deployment` is deployed in:

 ![daemonset-example](assets/images/example-deployment.PNG)

-To display which nodes a daemonset is deployed in:
+To display which nodes a `pod` is deployed in:

 ![daemonset-example](assets/images/example-pod.PNG)
 ## Installation
 ```